felipearpa/tyche/Tyche.Backend/Pipel.Tyche.Pool.Api/README.md

 ## End points

-### `pool/findPools?poolLayoutId=01FQWJ2KC6HPFPB0CWBM624SHA`
+### `pool/findPools?poolLayoutId=#`

-Return a page of the pools associated to a pool layout and matches with the filter.
+Return a page of the Pools associated to a pool layout and matches with the filter.

+### `pool/findPoolsGamblers?poolId=#`

+Return a page of the PoolsGamblers associated to a pool and matches with the filter.